The Workshop Chronicles 12 March 2026

 Exhibit A: The Spreadsheet That Should Not Have Existed

-Between the 12th and 15th of March 2025, a contractor working for the NSW Reconstruction Authority — the state body responsible for managing flood recovery for people still rebuilding their lives after the 2022 Northern Rivers floods — uploaded a Microsoft Excel spreadsheet to ChatGPT.
-The file contained more than 12,000 rows of data across ten columns: names, addresses, phone numbers, email addresses, and in some cases personal health information.
-The data belonged to up to 3,000 applicants to the Northern Rivers Resilient Homes Program.
-The breach was publicly disclosed in October 2025 — six months after it happened.
+Between March 12 and 15, 2025, a contractor for the NSW Reconstruction Authority (the state agency responsible for managing flood recovery for those still rebuilding their lives following the 2022 Northern Rivers floods) uploaded a Microsoft Excel spreadsheet to ChatGPT.
+The file included more than 12,000 records with 10 fields of information: names, addresses, phone numbers, e-mail addresses and, in some cases, information on personal health status.
+The data represented the records of up to 3,000 applicants for the Northern Rivers Resilient Homes Program.
+The incident was disclosed to the public in October 2025, six months after the breach.
 (Source: Information Age / ACS, iTnews, TechNadu, October 2025.)

-The NSW Reconstruction Authority subsequently “reviewed and strengthened internal systems and processes and issued clear guidance to staff on the use of unauthorised AI platforms.”
+The result was that the NSW Reconstruction Authority "reviewed and enhanced internal systems and procedures and provided clear guidance to staff regarding use of unauthorised AI systems."
 (Source: Information Age / ACS, October 2025.)
-Which is, if you’ll forgive me, the institutional equivalent of putting a sign on the photocopier after someone photocopied their passport and emailed it to an overseas lottery.
-Admirable.
-Necessary.
-Somewhat late.
+That represents, in my view, the institutional equivalent of posting a warning sign on the photocopier following unauthorised duplication of a passport and electronic transmission of the copy to an overseas lottery.
+It is laudable, essential and finally achieved with considerable delay.

 There is no responsible path from “hello, welcome to AI training” to “now let’s all type into Copilot” that doesn’t go through “here is what happens when we don’t understand what we’re doing.”
 This is why the workshop is a full day.
 This is why you cannot do it in two hours.
 This is why the demo is always after lunch.